alukosdev/ccsp/laws/directive-2002-58-ec.md

 ## Overview

-<span id="rev1"></span> Directive 2002/58/EC, also known as the ePrivacy Directive, is concerned with the processing of personal data and the protection of privacy in the electronic communications sector.[[1]](#ref1)
+<span id="rev1"></span> Directive 2002/58/EC, also known as the "ePrivacy Directive", is concerned with the processing of personal data and the protection of privacy in the electronic communications sector.[[1]](#ref1)

 ## Noteworthy